shreyas07-master/e---Flesh/README.md

 Due to the lack of versatility,accessible, and easily customizable tactile sensor has led to fragmented, sensor-specific solutions in robotic manipulation—and in many cases, to force-unaware, sensorless approaches and physical response and mechanical activities in the real life fault with the human cause at depressive in a existing Technology in a robotics and automation, where enthusiasist thought to make this e- flesh material by joining the advanced futuristic Technology in a additive manufacturi

 ![image](https://github.com/user-attachments/assets/4d19fbd6-2706-42dd-a4e5-b749252f7b6d)

-The sensor is constructed from tiled, parameterized microstructures, which allow for tuning the sensor’s geometry and its mechanical response.wher it consists of 4 tactile magnetic which senses the every contact and touchness which gets variation adn abnormalitie with true positivities and send the elctronic signal to micrococontroller and processor to prefromthe vital function of their respective aspect.
+The sensor is constructed from tiled, parameterized microstructures, which allow for tuning the sensor’s geometry and its mechanical response. wher it consists of 4 tactile magnetic which senses the every contact and touchness which gets variation adn abnormalitie with true positivities and send the elctronic signal to micrococontroller and processor to prefromthe vital function of their respective aspect.